Varsity (Cape Town): Founding

-The paper was founded as a result of the burgeoning cultural tensions on campus between Afrikaans and English students.
-The student representative council (SRC) sought to control these tensions by uniting the English student newspaper UCTattle and the Afrikaans medium publication Die Spantou.
-The SRC aimed to lessen the widening gap in political opinion advocated by each of these mouthpieces by launching a bilingual student newspaper.
+The paper was founded amid tensions on campus between Afrikaans-speaking and English-speaking students.
+The student representative council (SRC) merged the English student newspaper UCTattle with the Afrikaans-medium publication Die Spantou to create a single bilingual student newspaper.

-A storm of controversy met the decision to abolish the original papers.
-The first Varsity constitution even had a clause forbidding comment on politics at UCT.
-The SRC was firm that "racial friction and political bitterness must be eliminated".
-The SRC took Varsity Newspaper firmly under its wing, with much indignation from the student body.
-The first editor, NC Gracie, chose the name claiming UCT had the right to the name "being the oldest [university] with the most inspiring record and the greatest tradition of tolerance and unity".
+The decision to close the two existing papers was contested by parts of the student body.
+The first Varsity constitution contained a clause forbidding comment on politics at UCT, and the SRC stated that "racial friction and political bitterness must be eliminated".
+The first editor, N. C. Gracie, said UCT had a claim to the title on the grounds that it was the oldest university in the country, with "the most inspiring record and the greatest tradition of tolerance and unity".